WalkthroughJS/Angular1-Directives/README.md

 });
 ```

-So, let's create a value inside that service and then stick that value in the controller inside a scope variable so we can see it on the DOM.
+So, let's create an exportable value inside that service and then stick that value in the controller inside a scope variable so we can see it on the DOM.
 To do this, we just need to inject the name of the service into the controller's callback arguments, just like `$scope` and `$http`.
 Now that we injected it into the controller, we now have access to the values and the function inside `myFirstService`.
 Let's prove that by adding a value to the service.
 Inside the callback function, add: `this.firstValue = 2`.
+It's worth noting that for a value or a function to be available from outside the service, it needs to be attached to `this`.
+If we were to have `var firstValue = 2`, it would not be accessible by anything you injected the service into.
 Now, lets go back to the controller and add a scope variable called `$scope.serviceValue` and assign that to `myFirstService.firstValue`.

 ```text
 var app = angular.module('myFirstNgApp', []);